 One example might suffice: Bruce Everiss in his shaving blog posted an excellent reference post on horsehair shaving brushes: their virtues, why they fell from favor, and their current situation and availability.
 (In brief, horsehair brushes occupy, in Goldilocks terminology, the “Mama Bear” position between Papa Bear boar brushes on the one hand (coarse and stiff—but still terrific brushes, well-loved by Italians in particular, thus the fine quality of boar brushes made by Omega, an Italian company) and Baby Bear badger (made of fine soft bristles from the Asian badger) on the other: horsehair brushes—coarser and more resilient than badger, softer and finer than boar—are terrific at the job of generating lather.
 Add that horses are unharmed in creating the brushes, which use horsehair collected through routine grooming, and what’s not to like?)

-The Everiss post (his blog is located in the UK, but that is not only irrelvant, it’s not even evident when one is on the Web) stimulated interest throughout the English-speaking shaving world, prompting much discussion in the shaving forums.
+The Everiss post (his blog is located in the UK, but that is not only irrelevant, it’s not even evident when one is on the Web) stimulated interest throughout the English-speaking shaving world, prompting much discussion in the shaving forums.
 GiftsAndCare.com in Spain, which offers a good line of horsehair shaving brushes, began receiving orders from shavers all over the world who discovered them on the Web.
-Certainly quite a few orders came from the US (I myself actively participated), and now some US dealers (BullgooseShaving.net, for example) offer a good selection of horsehair brushes in their on-line shaving stores.
+Certainly quite a few orders came from the US (I myself actively participated), and now some US dealers (BullgooseShaving.com, for example) offer a good selection of horsehair brushes in their on-line shaving stores.

 Horsehair brushes are a single example of how the Web has provided a way for traditional shaving to grow.
 Leisureguy’s Guide to Gourmet Shaving includes an appendix that lists links to shaving forums and shaving dealers, and the number of those has grown in each edition.
 The current edition (the fifth) lists 13 English-language shaving forums and 99 on-line dealers.
 [UPDATE: The link now points to a list of Amazon sources for the 6th edition, whose vendor list numbers now more than 120 on-line dealers. - LG]

 A commercial environment like this attracts entrepreneurs.
-In summary: The Web offers easy, effective, and inexpensive access to information and products, and one result has been the creation of a growing market of traditional shavers, and that market (and trend) has attracted entrepreneurs, whose innovations (the DE safety razors mentioned above, for example) create more interest and thus attract more new shavers, increasing the size and activity of the market, drawing in more entrepreneurs and vendors… This is positive feedback, which can lead to quite rapid growth indeed.
+In summary: The Web offers easy, effective, and inexpensive access to information and products, and one result has been the creation of a growing market of traditional shavers, and that market (and trend) has attracted entrepreneurs, whose innovations (the DE safety razors mentioned above, for example) create more interest and thus attract more new shavers, increasing the size and activity of the market, drawing in more entrepreneurs and vendors… This is positive (aka regenerative) feedback, which can lead to quite rapid growth indeed.
 And when you look at what’s happening, you indeed see such growth.